astronomyk/SimCADO/SimCADO/simcado/docs/source/Home.rst

 Changing simulation parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`.run` also takes any `configuration keywords`_ as parameters for running the simulation.
+The :func:`.run` also takes any :doc:`configuration keywords <Keywords>` as parameters for running the simulation.
 For example, the default exposure time for the simulation is 60 seconds, however this can be increased of decreased by using the keyword `OBS_EXPTIME` (and/or combining it with `OBS_NDIT`).
 A stacked 6x 10 minute observation sequence would look like:

     >>> simcado.run(src, filename="my_first_sim.fits", OBS_EXPTIME=600, OBS_NDIT=6)

 That's it.
-Of course SimCADO can also go in the other direction, providing many more levels of complexity, but for that the reader is directed to the examples pages and/or the [API](API/_build/index.html) documentation
+Of course SimCADO can also go in the other direction, providing many more levels of complexity, but for that the reader is directed to the examples pages and/or the :doc:`API` documentation

 SimCADO building blocks
 -----------------------
-For a brief explanation of how SimCADO works and which classes are relevant, please see either the [Getting Started](GettingStarted.md) or [SimCADO in depth](deep_stuff/SimCADO.md) section.
+For a brief explanation of how SimCADO works and which classes are relevant, please see either the :doc:`Getting Started` or :doc:`SimCADO in depth <./deep_stuff/SimCADO>` section.

 Bugs and Issues
 ---------------